pyweeker/geometry_collision/README.md

 + dark triangle could be venimous and make explode big shapes.

 +make bouncing shapes or sticky shapes on walls.

+- i failed to use bevy-inspector-egui  for introspection
+- i failed to use this hack   https://github.com/bevyengine/bevy/issues/1467

 ![gif](geometry_collision.gif)